 Center for Career Development

-The Center for Career Development offers programs, services and resources to guide your Rice Owl in pursuing his or her career goals.
+The Center for Career Development (CCD) offers programs, services and resources to guide your Rice Owl in pursuing their career goals.
 They equip your student with the skills and confidence needed to discover their interests and navigate their career journey from college to graduation, and throughout their life.
-The CCD is here to help you support your student on his or her career journey by keeping you informed of the programs, services and resources available to Rice Owls.
+The CCD is here to help you support your student on their career journey by keeping you informed of the programs, services and resources available to Rice Owls.

 Rice Program Council

 Rice Program Council provides campus wide programming for all Rice students and is committed to organizing events and opportunities on and off campus that enhance the quality of life at Rice.
 Some major events include Willy Week, Beer Bike, Homecoming, Esperanza, Rondelet, and Screw Your Roommate.

 The Office of Multicultural Affairs is dedicated to coordinating and implementing comprehensive educational, cultural, and social programs designed to emphasize inclusiveness, while promoting intercultural dialogue, awareness, and respect for diversity.

 The Office of Student Media facilitates student development, learning and innovation within student-run media organizations through training, advising and mentoring under the auspices of a designated public forum supporting the tenets of the First Amendment.
 OSM works with the student news outlet, The Rice Thresher; the radio station, KTRU and the undergraduate yearbook, The Campanile.
 All undergraduates are encouraged to engage with these media, but to also work for the groups.
 They can fill out an interest form here.